sealninja/react-grid-system/README.md

 </Hidden>
 ```

-Next to that, the `ScreenClassRender` utility is provided, for rendering a component differently based on the screen class.
+Next to that, the `ScreenClassRender` component is provided, for rendering a component differently based on the screen class.
 An example on how to use this:

 ```html